austin-hwang/ai-scheduler/README.md

 --- 0.00528478622437 seconds ---
 ```
 1. The first line represents the case being tested
-2. The second line lists the number of optimal assignments found and the optimal score
+2. The second line lists the number of optimal assignments found, the optimal score, and the number of operations to enumerate all possible assignments
-3. The third line represents the first correct assignment found, its score, and assignment
+3. The third line represents the first correct assignment found, its score, and the assignment.
-4. The fourth line represents the best assignment found
+4. The fourth line represents the best assignment found determined by the weight of the assignment.
 5. The last line is the run-time.

 The assignment output is formatted as such:

 `{Event #: [(Day #, Hour #)]}`

 The day range is generally from 0-6 to represent the days of the week and the hour range is 0-23 for 24 hours.
-If the event is more than one hour long, then the assignment will include the consecutive hours for that duration.
+If the event is more than one hour long, then the assignment will include the consecutive hours for that duration (e.g. "0: [(1, 2), (1, 3)]" for a 2 hour assignment).

 ## Additional Testing